hi8esh/Full-Stack-Blog-Application/README.md

 ### Why Express?
 It is a great choice for us because it is unopinionated, it's very easy to get started with, very well documented.
 And most importantly there are a ton of third-party add-ons that can be used to extend Express's functionality.

+## Why MongoDB?
+As both of our cient and server side are written in JavaScript, it makes send to persist our data in a database that plays very nicely with JavaScript and has a similar format to the kind of data that we want to store.
+MongoDB is a non-relational database, and we can just push JavaScript data into it without worrying too much how that data is formatted.
+We can just hand our database any kind of JSON and it will just store that for us and allow us to retrieve them later.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).